Kovach

 Mom was always an avid gardener.
 I remember going to flower shows where she would show off her arrangements.
 She was very involved with us as young children, for example, being a den leader when we were in Cub Scouts.
 I remember she hooked up with one of the neighbors and became involved in campaigning for the Republican party!
 She worked at the Cape as a secretary in the late 60s.
 She liked to sail but was never fond of flying in small airplanes when Dad was an active pilot.

 She, Dad, and brother Dave lived for several years in California, where Dad was involved with building the first Space Shuttle.
-When they returned, they lived in a lovely Spanish-style house on the golf course.
+When they returned to Florida, they lived in a lovely Spanish-style house on the golf course.
 They eventually returned to the family home on Blakey after Dad retired in 1992.

-Mom became very active in the Catholic Church in the mid-1980s.
-This is where she focused her energy for the rest of her life.
+Mom became very active again in the Catholic Church in the mid-1980s.
+She focused her energy for the rest of her life.
 She traveled extensively with Dad, including MeΔ‘ugorje in Bosnia, Herzegovina, Egypt, and Russia.
 They visited me twice when I lived in Germany in the late 1980s.

 Shaw Farm, West Virginia